 Automating further with a Slack Bot

 Now that the team was getting accustomed to Linear, I wanted to eliminate the remaining inefficiencies.
 One of the key pain points (then) was that Linear’s built-in Slack bot didn’t allow non-Linear users to create issues directly.
 That would mean we would have had to ask the marketing and sales folk to use a PM tool - something I didn't think would fly well.
+Also something, that would push the cost up.

-Unfortunately, Linear informed me that they were workinig on it and is not to be released anytime soon.
+Unfortunately, Linear informed me that they were working on it and is not to be released anytime soon.
+But we didn’t have the luxury of waiting.

-The results were instant.
+The results were remarkably instant.

 Not only did this reduce the noise on Slack, but it also allowed for two-way duplex communication.
-For example,

 If an engineer reacted to an issue with an 👀 emoji, the bot would